RockefellerArchiveCenter/docs-build/README.md

 If you want to see how things look immediately, you can trigger the build process by running `update.py`

+## Docker image

+The Dockerfile in the root of this repository provides an easy way to get up and running, and allows for easy local development.
+The image built from this file is used in the Compose file as well as in the continuous integration pipeline.

+To publish changes to this image, first build it locally:

+      docker build -t rockarch/docs-build-base .

+And then push the built image to Docker Hub:

+      docker push rockarch/docs-build-base:latest

 ## Contributing

 Pull requests accepted!